skafiend/polybar-mpv/README.md

 ```
 chmod +x mpv.sh
 ```
-- create a wrapper script to lauch mpv with a custom title to avoid triggering the module if you play videos, etc..
+- create a wrapper script to launch mpv with a custom title to avoid triggering the module if you play videos, etc..
 ```
 #!/bin/bash
 if ! pgrep -f mpv_audiobook > /dev/null; then